-Did you read about the latest findings from Valisure?
-Last week we reported that this testing laboratory found benzene in a whole bunch of antiperspirants and deodorants.
+Have you ever seen the TV commercials where some famous actor asks: “What’s in your wallet?”
+We’re asking you a different question: “What’s in your armpit?”
+Dozens of popular products contain benzene or aluminum.
+We don’t think either ingredient is a good idea.
+We reported a few months ago that the testing laboratory Valisure found benzene in a whole bunch of antiperspirants and deodorants.
 You can read about it here.
-Benzene is a carcinogen and should not be in hand sanitizers, sunscreens or cosmetics!
+Now the FDA has announced new recalls (Feb.
+16, 2022) for more popular products: Sure Antiperspirant Aerosols and Brut Antiperspirant and Deodorant Aerosols.
+Benzene is a carcinogen and should not be in cosmetics!
 The FDA requires aluminum in antiperspirants, but this mineral remains controversial because scientists consider it a neurotoxin.
 Why not avoid both aluminum and benzene in your armpits?
-We are offering a Veterans Day Sale through November 16, 2021.
-The Discount Code is VET15 to get 15% savings on all our 2 oz. deodorants.

 The Benzene Blues: